 What are the Functions of the data link Layer?

 A-Frame is a group of bits.
 Each frame starts with a bit pattern and ends with another bit pattern, named as start and end patterns, respectively.
 The framing is over a point-to-point physical channel.
 Each frame in the data link layer has checksum bits for error control.

 The frame may get corrupted because of the noise in the physical channel.
 The data link layer ensures reliable delivery of the frames from source to destination.
 For that, it adds the checksum bits to the frames.
 On the receiver, the checksum bits are again calculated from the received frame.
 If checksum bits are different from received, the fame is marked a corrupted, and the sender will retransmit the same frame.

-The flow control is the process of restricting the fast sender when the receiver is slow.
+Flow control is the process of restricting the fast sender when the receiver is slow.
 The flow control enables reliable and fast communication when the sender and receiver have differences in the processing capability.
 The most straightforward flow control protocol is the stop and wait.
 Where the sender sends a network packet and waits for an acknowledgment.